-Gambling is not just going to the casino or trying to win money.
+Gambling isn’t just about going to a casino, buying a scratch off ticket or betting on the outcome a football game.
 “Gambling” (or “betting”) is any kind of wager or bet where someone can lose something of value.
-It can be cash, credit, items (iPods, clothes, shoes, etc.), favors (chores, doing homework, etc.), dares or anything with value to the person risking it.
+It can be cash, credit, items (phones, clothes, shoes, etc.), favors (chores, doing homework, etc.), dares or anything with value to the person risking it.

 COMMON TYPES OF GAMBLING